Diastology & Volume Assessment

 It may be difficult to see the IVC well, particularly when there is volume deficiency.
 Like the JVP, the IVC tells us about right atrial pressure and can be dissociated from LAP.
 However, an IVC that is well seen, small and completely collapsing with inspiration is good evidence for a patient being at least “fluid tolerant”.
 This helps support low LAP.

 Findings #5:On cardiac POCUS, the patient was mildly tachycardic in sinus rhythm and his chamber sizes were normal except for slight left atrial enlargement.
 Visually he had normal systolic LV function.
 His inter ventricular septum was 1.1 cm.
 There were no valve lesions.
-TDI of the mitral annulus showed an s’ = 10 (normal, confirming good LV longitudinal systolic function), and an e’/a’ ratio = 0.8 (normal for age), indicating acceptable diastolic function.
+TDI of the mitral annulus showed an s’ = 10 (normal, confirming good LV longitudinal systolic function), an e' of 8, and an e’/a’ ratio = 0.8 (normal for age), indicating acceptable diastolic function.
 With CWD LV inflow analysis, his E/A ratio was 0.7 (mildly low for age).
 This pattern is suspicious because the e’/a’ ratio should be lower than the E/A ratio in most patients.
 The LAP index was 0.875, suggesting low LAP.

 Cardiac IMBUS can uncover many lesions and surprises, such as valve problems and heart failure that will change our diagnostic thinking.
 However, with or without structural heart disease, the issue of LAP remains.
 Classically, low LAP in a normal LV should produce a hyper-dynamic heart, although differentiating this from normal is not always easy.
-The normal e’/a’ ratio in this patient indicated good diastolic function, but the lower E/A ratio suggested low LAP and the LAP index, which normalizes for age, similarly indicated low LAP.
+The normal e' and e’/a’ ratio in this patient indicated acceptable diastolic function, but the lower E/A ratio suggested low LAP and the LAP index, which normalizes for age, similarly indicated low LAP.

 A 70-year-old obese woman with hypertension had been feeling short of breath just walking out to the mailbox.
 She had bilateral posterior lower lobe diffuse B-lines without pleural effusions.
 Her JVP was elevated to 15 mmHg.
 Her IVC was normal size, but collapsed poorly with inspiration.
 Cardiac POCUS was classic for HFPEF with some IVS hypertrophy and moderate enlargement of her LA.
-Her e’/a’ = 0.6, E/A = 2.0, and LAP index = 3.3.
+Her e' = 6, e’/a’ = 0.6, E/A = 2.0, and LAP index = 3.3.

 Treatment: The patient was already on excellent treatment for hypertension, confirmed by a recent 24 hour ABPM.
 A modest dose of furosemide was started at breakfast and dinner, hoping to avoid disturbing the patient’s sleep with the need to urinate.
 A low morning dose of spironolactone was also begun.